 A research team led by Stony Brook University is investigating human and chimpanzee locomotives that have found unexpected similarities in how two species use their upper body when walking on two legs.

-The results published in Nature Communications indicate that our early human ancestors, including the famous fossil ‘Lucy’ (a species known as Australopithecus afferensis), may be able to use their torso to enhance their ability to move.
+The results published in Nature Communications indicate that our early human ancestors, including the famous fossil ‘Lucy’ (a species known as Australopithecus afferensis), may be able to use their torsos to enhance their ability to move.

 Other Recommended Reading